visgl/deck.gl/docs/api-reference/aggregation-layers/hexagon-layer.md

 ##### `colorDomain` (Array, optional)

-* Default: `[min(count), max(count)]`
+* Default: `[min(colorWeight), max(colorWeight)]`

 Color scale input domain.
 The color scale maps continues numeric domain into discrete color range.
-If not provided, the layer will set `colorDomain` to the range of counts in each hexagon.
-You can control how the color of hexagons mapped to number of counts by passing in an arbitrary color domain.
-This property is extremely handy when you want to render different data input with the same color mapping for comparison.
+If not provided, the layer will set `colorDomain` to the extent of aggregated weights in each hexagon.
+You can control how the colors of hexagons are mapped to weights by passing in an arbitrary color domain.
+This is useful when you want to render different data input with the same color mapping for comparison.

 ##### `colorRange` (Array, optional)